katrinavassell/web-scraper/README.md

 git push origin main
 ```

+## Deploying on Streamlit

+To deploy the landing page:

+1. Go to Streamlit Community Cloud
+2. Sign in with your GitHub account.
+3. Click "New App"
+4. Select your repository
+5. Choose the branch (main) and entiry point (main.py)
+6. Deploy the app

+## The Extension

+- Manifest: Blueprint of the extension, declares its components.
+- Background Script: Event-driven backend functionality.
+- Content Script: Frontend functionality injected into webpages.
+- Popup Script: Logic for the extension's popup interface.

+Modifying the extension:
+Interaction with webpages? → Modify content.js.
+Background processes or messaging? → Modify background.js.
+Popup behavior? → Modify popup.js.
+Permissions or file structure? → Modify manifest.json.

 ## Usage
 1. Enter the URL of a public feedback page in the input field
 2. Wait for the scraping process to complete